rmartico/UBUMonitorDocs_en/docs/source/visualization/index.rst

 The main screen is divided into:

 * In the upper area on the *menu bar*, the different existing menus .
-* In the upper left corner, the *list of registered users* including number and filters by role, group and last update date.
+* In the upper left corner, the *list of registered users* including number and filters by role, group and latest connection date.
-* In the lower left corner, the selection of records, appraisals or completion of activity.
+* In the lower left corner, the selection of logs, grades or completion of activity.
-* In the central area, the different active graphics and filters, according to the previous selection.
+* In the central area, the different active charts and filters, according to the previous selection.
 * In the upper right corner the photo of the current user.
 A context menu is available to see his name, to close session in the server or to exit the application.
 * In the lower left area, there is a connection mode button (green for online vs. red for offline), the name of the loaded subject and the host we are currently accessing.
-* In the lower right area it is shown the date and time of the last update of the local data being displayed.
+* In the lower right area it is shown the date and time of the latest update of the local data being displayed.

 .. figure:: images/Ventana_principal_de_inicio.png